growkudos/interview-task/README.md

 ### Install the required third-party packages

 We can use `pip` to automatically download and install all the needed requirements for this project.
-Run the following command:
+Run the following command (on Linux, macOS, Windows CMD/Command Prompt, and Windows PowerShell):

 ```sh
 pip install -r requirements.txt